garik-aghayan/jandle/README.md

 ## 🔁 Lifecycle

-The `lifecycle` package defines interfaces for resources that must be explicitly closed or cleaned up when the application shuts down.
+The `lifecycle` package defines interfaces for resources that must be explicitly closed, cleaned up or run when the application starts or shuts down.

 This keeps lifecycle management explicit and predictable.